teake/simplie/documentation/readme.txt

             as a root.
           o Show zero mu representations: show representations which have zero outer multiplicity (mu).
-          o Show > D indices representations: show representations which have more indices than the number of undisabled nodes plus one. o All weightst: Show all the weight of a representation in the "Weights of selected representation" panel, instead of only the dominant weights.
           o Calculate root representations: Calculate the root multiplicities while scanning.
           o Calculate representation multiplicities: Calculate the outer